PBM Reform Heats Up as Arkansas Law Faces Court Test: What HR Should Know

 Action Steps for HR

-Build on the momentum from HB1150 by taking a closer look at whether your pharmacy benefits approach supports both cost control and employee health as you prepare for your next renewal.
+Build on PBM reform momentum by taking a closer look at whether your pharmacy benefits approach supports both cost control and employee health as you prepare for your next renewal.
 Key action steps include:

 - Audit contract terms for transparency, fiduciary language and spread pricing.